 Specifies an optional qualifier for security profiles to be placed in front of the sysplex system name when a SecurityClassName has been specified other than FACILITY.
-This can be a maximum of 17 characters and must follow the rules established for the class in the Class Descriptor Table (CDT).
+The name might consist of system symbols.
+The total length is restricted to 17 characters after substitution.
+If symbols are concatenated with other symbols or hard coded characters then a period must separate the items.
+It must follow the rules established for the class in the Class Descriptor Table (CDT).
 The contents of this field are not checked during startup.
 This HLQ can be used in a sysplex environment to provide common access rules for all images in the sysplex.